My Journey Through Fitness Wearables

 The Beginning: Catapult and College Basketball

-My first real introduction to wearable fitness tech wasn't something I bought—it was something I wore as part of a research program during college basketball at UC San Diego.
+My first real introduction to wearable fitness tech wasn't even something I bought, it was something I wore as part of a research project under the Sports Performance Program during my time as a college basketball player at UC San Diego.

-We were part of a one-year study using Catapult Vector devices.
+We were lucky enough to be one of the teams involved in using Catapult Vector devices.
 These things weren't exactly consumer-friendly... we wore them in the back of adaptive sports bras during practices and games, and they tracked every jump, every cut, every sprint.
-The data was incredibly granular—acceleration, deceleration, player load, all of it.
+The data was incredibly granular: acceleration, deceleration, player load, all of it.
+Now, this was back in 2019 and since then, Catapult has made some pretty cool advances in the field so you should check them out!

-What made it especially interesting for me was that I also interned for the San Diego Sports Performance department at the time.
-So I wasn't just generating the data—I was helping process it, building dashboards, working with force plates and other performance tech.
+What made it especially interesting for me was that I also interned for the school’s Sports Performance department at the time.
+So I wasn't just generating the data, I was helping process it, building dashboards, working with force plates and other performance tech.
 It was my first real glimpse into how powerful wearable data could be when you actually knew what to do with it.

 Apple Watch